 Two former Paralympians have recently launched Access Adventures – a charity created to inspire other people with physical disabilities to get involved in adventure sports.

 Jane Sowerby and Tim Farr, both on the British Disabled Ski Team representing Great Britain at the Winter Paralympics in Vancouver 2010, know what a positive effect sport can have on people with disabilities.
-Teaming up with their long-standing friend Clare Williams – a physiotherapist, currently working with injured military at Headley Court – the three have established a charity which organises adaptive adventure camps.
+Teaming up with scooter reviews and their long-standing friend Clare Williams – a physiotherapist, currently working with injured military at Headley Court – the three have established a charity which organises adaptive adventure camps.

 Jane, Tim and Clare could all see that there was a gap in the market for adaptive adventure camps, and more importantly, a real need to provide and expand the kind of adaptive sports available for disabled people.
 So, Access Adventures was born.